apache/geronimo-batchee/src/site/markdown/gui.md

 ## JAX-RS resource

-`org.apache.batchee.jaxrs.server.JBatchResourceImpl` maps more or less `javax.batch.operations.JobOperator` API to JAXRS.
+`org.apache.batchee.jaxrs.server.JBatchResourceImpl` maps more or less `jakarta.batch.operations.JobOperator` API to JAXRS.
 It is available in `batchee-jaxrs-server` module.

-To define it with CXF you can use the `CXFNonSpringServlet` in a servlet container, in a JavaEE container you surely already have it and just need to define a custom `javax.ws.rs.core.Application` with `JBatchResource` as class in `getClasses` and configure `org.apache.batchee.jaxrs.server.JBatchExceptionMapper` if you want to map `javax.batch.operations.BatchRuntimeException` to status 500:
+To define it with CXF you can use the `CXFNonSpringServlet` in a servlet container, in a JavaEE container you surely already have it and just need to define a custom `jakarta.ws.rs.core.Application` with `JBatchResource` as class in `getClasses` and configure `org.apache.batchee.jaxrs.server.JBatchExceptionMapper` if you want to map `jakarta.batch.operations.BatchRuntimeException` to status 500:

 <pre class="prettyprint linenums"><![CDATA[
 <web-app version="2.5"